tr11-com/blog/clefpodh3021edknv33h0encr.md

 1. ### It's just better

-At the end of the day, Duckduckgo is just a better search engine.
+Duckduckgo is just a better search engine.
 It's fast, reliable, and provides great search results.
 Plus, you get all the privacy benefits we've already talked about.
-What's not to love?

 So, there you have it - 7 reasons to switch to Duckduckgo.
 If you care about your privacy and want a search engine that puts you first, then it's time to make the switch. *The future belongs to those who duck for it today.* [*🔗*](https://mastodon.social/tags/replaceawordinafamousquotewithduck)